The legendary label owner and ex-manager of The Libertines, Primal Scream and Oasis weighs into Cameron’s Britain, Britpop and why he loves Instagram…

-Unbelievably it’s been two years since Speedo ended his life, I wrote this at the time as a tribute to the kid at my school everyone wanted to be…
+Unbelievably it’s been three years since Speedo ended his life, I wrote this at the time as a tribute to the kid at my school everyone wanted to be…

 As Norwich take on Man City today, a City fan recalls his love for the team which toppled the German giants in ’93

 They’ve been around since 1998 and released over 10 brilliant albums.
 So why has no one heard of The Wave Pictures?

 Strictly is back, and while it may portray itself as a light-hearted alternative to the X Factor, the truth is, it’s every bit as cynical.

 It’s my girlfriend’s birthday and I’m about to face head on the perils of falconry.

 If England U21s have any chance of winning the Euros, they need to match the spirit of ’84.

 Know for having an incredible voice and bashing the paparazzi over the head, we speak to Charlotte Church on how she avoided becoming a Welsh Lindsay Lohan…